OfficeDev/script-lab/TESTING.md

 - Ribbon buttons (Add-in):
   - The Script Lab tab is visible with its buttons
   - The buttons aside from Run/Code/Functions open web pages (and this works on all platforms)
+- Misc:
+  - On both editor and runner, should be able to trigger a runtime error via the browser (e.g., type the following into the console: `setTimeout(function() { throw new Error("Test") } , 500)`), and it should trigger an error experience.